Our Science:

 Features and Advantages

-3. Potential to deliver both symptomatic relief and disease modification in NDs.
+2. Multifactorial monotherapy with potential to deliver both symptomatic relief and disease modification in NDs.

 4. Strong biological rationale leverages extensive academic and pharma knowledge base for TRH.